tenzir/tenzir/rfc/002-fault-tolerance/README.md

 The unit of transaction with the catalog is a single partition.
 It is up to the source-specific data acquisition implementation to handle ACK'ing upstream data.
-For example, the Kafka source would forward its offset after having received an ACK from metastore about the corresponding partition.
+For example, the Kafka source would forward its offset after having received an ACK from the metastore about the corresponding partition.

 #### Duplicate Detection

-Detecting duplicates is frequent concern of users.
+Detecting duplicates is a frequent concern of users.
 We consider this topic as *client-side* functionality that is orthogonal to the atomic partition submission at the catalog.
 For example, a client may add a mechanism to keep track of already ingested files, e.g., by file name and/or hash digest.